DingyuanHuang/DingyuanHuang/README.md

 Currently, I am working as a Research Assistant at DreamX Lab, focusing on developing mobile integrated robotic workstations using UR5 arms and ROS.

-Focus: Precision Manipulation, Motion Planning, Deep Reinforcement Learning.
+Focus: Precision Manipulation, Motion Planning, Deep Reinforcement Learning and Healthcare Robot.

 Education: